Rutger1980/Rutger1980/README.md

 - 👋 Hi, I’m Rutger, nice to meet you!
-- 👀 I’m interested in the combination of sourcing, coding and Tech.
+- 👀 I’m interested in the combination of sourcing, recruitment and Tech.
 And I like almost all kind of sports!
 - 🌱 I’m currently working in the semiconductor industry
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on sourcing tools and tricks
 - 📫 How to reach me rutger@schroderrecruitment.nl

 <!---